Kotlin/KEEP/KEEP-COROUTINES.md

 }
 ```

-## Coroutine builders and Controllers
+## The building blocks

 One of the driving requirements for this proposal is flexibility: we want to be able to support many existing asynchronous
 APIs and other use cases (unlike, for example, C#, where async/await and generators are tied up to Task and IEnumerable).

-To achieve this, we provide more direct access to the state machine, and introduce the notions of _coroutine builders_ and
+To achieve this, we provide more direct access to the state machine, and introduce building blocks that frameworks and
-_controllers_.
+libraries can use: _coroutine builders_, _suspension point functions_ and _controllers_.

 NOTE: all names, APIs and syntactic constructs described below are subject to discussion and possible change.

-## Coroutine builders
+### Coroutine builders

 _Coroutine builders_ are functions that take state machines and turn them into some useful objects like Futures,
 Observables, lazy Sequences etc: